 Role Responsibilities Chief Executive Officer/Principal Officer appoints one or more officers as the PID Coordinator ensures the name and contact details of the NHVR's PID Coordinator is made available to all NHVR employees and officers ensures procedures are made available for a person who wants to make an appropriate disclosure of public interest information to the NHVR in accordance with these guidelines ensures NHVR staff are aware of the contents of the policy and the protections under this Act for a person who makes a public interest disclosure.
-PID Coordinator Director, Legal Services designated by the NHVR's CEO to: receive appropriate disclosures of public administration information relating to NHVR public officers encourage the discloser to raise any concerns they have about potential detrimental outcomes that may be caused from the disclosure assess the PID and if appropriate appoint an investigator ensure that the person making the disclosure is kept informed of progress in the investigation into the PID ensure compliance with the PID Act (SA) and these guidelines make appropriate recommendations to the NHVR's CEO for dealing with PIDs provide advice to NHVR staff in relation to their obligations, protections and offences under PID Act (SA) and about this guideline.
-Chiefs/Executive Directors/Directors/ Managers/Supervisors maintains a workplace culture that values professionalism, integrity and diligence demonstrates positive ethical standards through their own conduct and communications at work and values all employees creates a supportive reporting environment that encourages employees to report any concerns about wrongdoing provides appropriate confidential support to employees who report suspected wrongdoing and provide assurance to them by making clear statements of support liaises with the PID Coordinator and Manager People and Culture (HR) to ensure appropriate protective measures are in place for the discloser monitors the workplace and taking all reasonable steps to minimise the risk of reprisal action towards the discloser implements appropriate controls to prevent harm to the NHVR's assets and resources.
-Manager, People and Culture (HR) appoints a PID support officer for the discloser if required decides on appropriate action-consults with senior management (i.e. Chief/ED/CEO).
+PID Coordinator Director, Governance, designated by the NHVR's CEO to: receive appropriate disclosures of public administration information relating to NHVR Risk, and Assurance public officers encourage the discloser to raise any concerns they have about potential detrimental outcomes that may be caused from the disclosure assess the PID and if appropriate appoint an investigator ensure that the person making the disclosure is kept informed of progress in the investigation into the PID ensure compliance with the PID Act (SA) and these guidelines make appropriate recommendations to the NHVR's CEO for dealing with PIDs provide advice to NHVR staff in relation to their obligations, protections and offences under PID Act (SA) and about this guideline.
+Chiefs/Executive Directors/Directors/ Managers/Supervisors maintains a workplace culture that values professionalism, integrity and diligence demonstrates positive ethical standards through their own conduct and communications at work and values all employees creates a supportive reporting environment that encourages employees to report any concerns about wrongdoing provides appropriate confidential support to employees who report suspected wrongdoing and provide assurance to them by making clear statements of support liaises with the PID Coordinator and Manager People, Safety and Culture (HR) to ensure appropriate protective measures are in place for the discloser monitors the workplace and taking all reasonable steps to minimise the risk of reprisal action towards the discloser • implements appropriate controls to prevent harm to the NHVR's assets and resources.
+Director, People, appoints a PID support officer for the discloser if required Rev: 3.0 - Date: 3/10/2024 Page: 10 of 16 Public Interest Disclosure (SA) Last review date: 3/10/2024 Security Classification: Official - 1 Low Business Impact Next review date: 3/10/2026 Doc Owner: Governance, Risk, and Assurance Security Classification: 0 (1) (2) (2) (2) (2) (2) (2) (2) (2) (2) (2

+Role Responsibilities Safety, and Culture decides on appropriate action-consults with senior management (i.e. Chief/ED/CEO).
 PID Support Officer provides advice and information to the discloser on the NHVR's PID procedure provides personal support and referral to other sources of advice or support as required facilitates updates on progress of investigation proactively contacts the discloser throughout PID management process.
-Employee conducts their duties to a high professional and ethical standard seeks appropriate guidance if they have an ethical issue immediately reports a matter, to a relevant authority, if they honestly believe that some wrongdoing has occurred maintains confidentiality about the fact that a PID has been made, the information

-Role Responsibilities disclosed and the identity of those referred to in the PID be prepared to assist in an investigation of the PID if requested by an investigator to provide information reports any reprisal action to their workplace manager or appropriate NHVR officer.
+Employee conducts their duties to a high professional and ethical standard seeks appropriate guidance if they have an ethical issue immediately reports a matter, to a relevant authority, if they honestly believe that some wrongdoing has occurred maintains confidentiality about the fact that a PID has been made, the information disclosed and the identity of those referred to in the PID be prepared to assist in an investigation of the PID if requested by an investigator to provide information reports any reprisal action to their workplace manager or appropriate NHVR officer.